Skip to content

 • Lightness scale multiplies lightness by a factor

 Because these operations happen in a perceptually uniform space, the adjustments feel proportional.
-Shifting hue by 30 degrees moves every colour by what looks like the same amount.
+Shifting hue by 30 degrees moves every color by what looks like the same amount.

 Contrast checking